Infant Safe Haven Laws - South Dakota

 Any provider or agency who takes possession of a child pursuant to this section shall perform any act necessary to protect the physical health and safety of the child.

-Any emergency medical services provider or licensed child-placing agency that accepts custody of a child may ask the child's parent for pertinent medical information relating to the child's medical history.
+Any emergency medical services provider or licensed child-placing agency that accepts physical custody of a newborn may ask the newborn's parent for information related to the newborn's medical history and the names of the parents.
+The parent is not required to provide any information.

 Immunity for the Provider